OpinionX vs. Conjointly: Product Comparison

 Conjointly's strongest differentiator is its built-in panel access and full-service option.
 You can source respondents directly through Conjointly, have their team manage fieldwork for you, and receive analysis reports built for presenting to senior stakeholders.
 For teams that don't have in-house research expertise and need managed research end-to-end, this is a meaningful advantage.

 The trade-off is cost and accessibility.
-Conjointly's Professional tier starts at approximately $1,895 for the first seat, with panel costs charged on top.
+Conjointly's Professional tier starts at approximately $2,895 (check for latest pricing here), with panel costs charged on top.
 And while its Basic tier is technically free, the 20-response cap on advanced methods means you can't run a statistically useful study without upgrading.

 UX Differences